Bridges User Guide

 There are several methods you can use to connect to Bridges.

 - ssh, using either XSEDE or PSC credentials.
 If you are registered with XSEDE for DUO Multi-Factor Authentication (MFA), you can use this security feature in connecting to Bridges.
+See the XSEDE instructions to set up DUO for MFA.

 - XSEDE Single Sign On, including using Multi-Factor authentication if you are an XSEDE user